Who We Are/What We Do

 FCCDC Board of Directors

 The Franklin County CDC is governed by a volunteer Board of Directors elected annually at our Annual Meeting.
-Board members represent the members of the CDC from throughout Franklin County.
-Board members appreciate hearing from CDC members.
-To speak with any Board member, please contact the CDC office and we will be glad to put you touch with the appropriate person.
+Board members represent the members of the FCCDC from throughout Franklin County.
+Board members appreciate hearing from FCCDC members.
+To speak with any Board member, please contact the FCCDC office and we will be glad to put you touch with the appropriate person.

 We’re looking for additional community members to join our board!
 If you are interested in becoming a board member, please contact John Waite.